-- 1. AUMA represents over 260 municipalities that face a wide variety of complex issues.
-AUMA's vision is to be a change agent that enables municipalities to be a fully engaged order of government with the capacity to build thriving communities.
-AUMA's mission is to be the voice of urban municipalities and provide visionary leadership, solutions-based advocacy, and service excellence. - 2.
-As part of fulfilling our vision and mission, AUMA conducts a resolutions process that enables Member municipalities to identify and prioritize common issues and solutions that empower AUMA's Board of Directors to advocate to the federal and provincial governments on Members' behalf. - 3.
-The purpose of this policy is to establish a clear and consistent process for resolutions that aligns with AUMA's broader advocacy initiatives.
+- ABmunis represents over 260 municipalities that face a wide variety of complex issues.
+ABmunis vision is to be a change agent that enables municipalities to be a fully engaged order of government with the capacity to build thriving communities.
+ABmunis mission is to be the voice of urban municipalities and provide visionary leadership, solutions-based advocacy and service excellence. - 2.
+As part of fulfilling our vision and mission, ABmunis conducts a resolutions process that enables Member municipalities to identify and prioritize common issues and solutions that empower ABmunis Board of Directors to advocate to the federal and provincial governments on Members' behalf. - 3.
+The purpose of the Resolutions policy ('the Policy") is to establish a clear and consistent process for resolutions that aligns with ABmunis broader advocacy initiatives.